-The intervention is performed on women who would like to have a larger bosom or on women whose breasts have become less firm or less generous following a pregnancy or a loss of weight.
+the intervention is performed on women who would like to have more volume or on women whose breasts have become less firm or less generous following a pregnancy or a loss of weight.

 Mammary augmentation can be combined with a correction of the areola or the nipple.

 The operation is performed under general anaesthesia and takes about an hour.
 It consists of inserting a prosthesis of which the size, filling, form and positioning (beneath the glandular tissue or behind the pectoral muscle) are chosen by the patient, in consultation with the surgeon.
 Mammary implants can be inserted in three different ways: via the areola, via the fold of the breast or via an incision in the armpit.

 The patient can return home on the day of the operation.

 After the intervention, a waterproof dressing is applied and a specific bra has to be worn.
 The first four days can be relatively painful, especially in the event of submuscular positioning.

 The result can be seen one month after the intervention but six months are needed for appreciating the final result.